enermaps/enermaps/db/README.md

 # Database for the enermaps project

 We use postgresql with postgis.
-The initial database schema can be found in db/add_dataset_db.sql
+The initial empty database schema can be found in db/add_dataset_db.sql

 The sql schema will be loaded only if the `db-data` volume is not already present.
-You can use `docker-compose down --volumes` and `docker volume rm db-data` before running the app to load the schema and start from an empty db.
+As a reminder, you would need to execute a `docker-compose down --volumes` before running the app to load the schema and start from an empty db.

 You can have an interactive session connected to psql with: